FlTixier/I2R/docs/source/index.rst

 If you use this framework in your research or publications, please cite the following paper:

-*Tixier, Florent, et al. "Ensuring Reproducibility and Deploying Models with the Image2Radiomics Framework: An Evaluation of Image Processing on PanNET Model Performance."* *Cancers*, vol. XX, no. XX, 2025, pp. XXX–XXX.
-DOI: `https://doi.org/10.3390/cancersxxxxxxxx <https://doi.org/10.3390/cancersxxxxxxxx>`_
+*Tixier, Florent, et al. "Ensuring Reproducibility and Deploying Models with the Image2Radiomics Framework: An Evaluation of Image Processing on PanNET Model Performance."* *Cancers*, vol. 17, no. 15, 2025: `https://doi.org/10.3390/cancers17152552 <https://doi.org/10.3390/cancers17152552>`_

 BibTeX entry: